 Above; the PRR-9 rectangular speaker outlet and helmet clips are visible.
 The BA-505/U is a 6 volt cylindrical tube battery containing four N-sized cells in series.
 It was completely exposed to the elements.
 This receiver, serial number 7081 was refurbished at the Sacramento Army Depot in Dec 1968.
 It had seen a lot of use during its military service.

 In the end, the radios didn’t hold up to the rigors of combat very well and one-way comms were problematic so they began being left behind as operations were launched.
 Seemed like a good idea at the time.
 At least they were light weight.
 They were apparently then used in rear-area security work and would have been handy in that role – freeing up better tactical equipment for combat.

 At some point, the US Navy adapted and repackaged the system to include both the transmitter and receiver into a single unit (duh).
-This was possibly driven by a requirement the Navy SEAL’s had.
+This was possibly driven by a requirement the Marines or Navy SEAL’s had.
 It was possibly also designated as the PRC-88 but it did not see widespread use beyond evaluations as far as I can determine.
 The family resemblance is apparent.
 Photo from DH4PY. http://www.greenradio.de/e_prr.htm

 Eventually the PRC-25 and PRC-68 essentially replaced this system although neither was designed for an individual infantryman as a hand-held “intercom”.
 The PRT-4 / PRR-9 was still listed in FM 24-24 Radio and Radar Reference Data printed in December 1983.
 Status was listed as “Standard A”.